-Service/ Component 1 Performance Standard 2 Measurement Period 3 Measurement Assessment 4 Liquidated Damages IG-1 SOW § 2.5.3.7 Operations Readiness SOW § 2.6.31 Fraud, Waste, and Abuse The MCO must submit or comply with the requirements of the HHSC-approved Fraud, Waste, and Abuse Compliance Plan.
+Service/ Component Performance Standard Measurement Period Measurement Assessment Liquidated Damages IG-1 SOW § 2.5.3.7 Operations Readiness SOW § 2.6.31.1 Special Investigative Units The MCO must submit or comply with the requirements of the HHSC-approved Fraud, Waste, and Abuse Compliance Plan.
 Transition Phase, Operations Phase, and Turnover Phase Per Day, per each incident of noncompliance.
 HHSC may assess up to \$1,000 per Day for each incident of noncompliance.
-IG-2 SOW § 2.6.31 Fraud, Waste, and Abuse The MCO must perform pre- payment review for identified providers as directed by the HHSC OIG within ten Business Days after notification.
-Transition Phase, Operations Phase, and Turnover Phase Per Day, per each incident of noncompliance.
+IG-2 SOW § 2.6.31 Fraud, Waste, and Abuse ud, Waste, and payment review for identified Per Day, per each incident of noncompliance.
 HHSC may assess up to \$1,000 per Day and per each incident of noncompliance.
 IG-3 SOW § 2.6.31.2 General Requests for and Access to Data, Records, and Other Information The MCO must respond to HHSC OIG requests for information in the manner and format requested.
 Transition Phase, Operations Phase, and Turnover Phase Per Day of noncompliance.
 HHSC may assess up to \$1,000 per Day of noncompliance that the information is not submitted or is late, inaccurate, or incomplete.
-This amount will increase to \$5,000 per Day of noncompliance for the fourth and each subsequent occurrence within a 12-month period.
+Other information This amount will increase to \$5,000 per Day of noncompliance for the fourth and each subsequent occurrence within a 12-month period.
 IG-4 SOW § 2.6.31.2 General Requests for and Access to Data, Records, and The MCO must submit a Fraudulent Practices Referral to the HHSC OIG within 30 Business Days of receiving a report of Transition Phase, Operations Phase, and Turnover Phase Per Day of noncompliance.
 HHSC may assess up to \$1,000 per Day of noncompliance that the referral is not submitted or is late, inaccurate, or incomplete.
-Other Information Exhibit C - UMCM Chapter 5 possible Fraud, Waste, or Abuse from the MCO's Special Investigative Unit (SIU).
-This amount will increase to \$5,000 per Day of noncompliance for the fourth and each subsequent occurrence within a 12-month period.
+Other Information Exhibit C - UMCM Chapter 5 nation possible Fraud, Waste, or Abuse This amount will increase to \$5,000 per Day of noncompliance for the fourth and each subsequent occurrence within a 12-month period.